CalebABG/CCSUGoBabyGo/README.md

 <b>Go Baby Go</b> is a national organization that enables mobility solutions for children with disabilities.

-Our clubs goal is to implement advanced electronic solutions in the form of a customizable, remotely controlled car, for movement facilitation.
+<b>Our</b> clubs goal is to implement advanced electronic solutions in the form of a customizable,
+remotely controlled car, for movement facilitation.

-This Git project is a Xamarin Forms Mobile app for both Android and iOS for controlling the car using Bluetooth 4.0 LE for communication:
+This Git project is a <b>Xamarin Forms Mobile</b> app for both Android and iOS for controlling the car using Bluetooth 4.0 LE for communication:
 1. From the car to the app (Sender)
 2. From the app to the car (Reciever)